 Online space studies education involves the following:

-On-campus class lectures are professionally videotaped and provided to enrolled students in the online classroom.
-Videotaped lectures offer a great deal of flexibility to the online student, allowing the individual to tailor instruction time to fit his or her schedule.
+On-campus class lectures are professionally recorded and provided to enrolled students in the online classroom.
+Recorded lectures offer a great deal of flexibility to the online student, allowing the individual to tailor instruction time to fit his or her schedule.
 A student can assimilate the information at his or her own pace, as long as he or she keeps up with the material covered in the scheduled interactive weekly chat sessions.

 Faculty-student Interaction through online chats

 Online class chat sessions are conducted by the Space Studies faculty in order to provide regularly scheduled, real-time interactions between students and instructors during times when most online students are available (i.e., in the evenings, after normal working hours).
 Such orchestrated student-student and student-instructor interactions are otherwise unavailable to our online students.
 These chat sessions are a critical component of these online courses since they are carefully crafted by Space Studies faculty to enhance the online learning experience.
 In order to succeed in online classes, chat session participation by online, and sometimes campus students, is a required component of Space Studies courses.
 As with all Space Studies courses, requirements for attendance are in accordance with UND policy .

 Each online student who selects the non-thesis option is required to participate in a team-oriented capstone project.
 A major component of the capstone course is a required week-long conference at the UND campus in Grand Forks.
 Students must register for SpSt 595 Capstone during the spring semester of the calendar year that graduation is planned.
 The capstone week on campus will allow students to meet their professors and fellow students face-to-face, possibly for the first time.
 The philosophy behind Capstone is to bring all students together for five days of team preparations, project presentations, seminars, and graduation ceremonies on the UND campus, as part of an integrative problem-solving course.